44mira/ingenuity-parking/backend/README.md

 # Ingenuity Parking Backend

-The backend utilizes Django, django-restql, and Django REST Framework to provide a robust API that can be queried with a GraphQL-like queries.
+The backend utilizes Django, django-restql, and Django REST Framework to provide a robust API that can be queried with GraphQL-like queries.

 Its auth system uses Basic and Session authentication from dj-rest-auth and Django.